-A young girl is traveling to London to find work.
+A young girl is travelling to London to find work.
 Arriving at the station, she meets a man who has been stabbed by a member of a gang of crooks involved with greyhound racing.
-She becomes a...
+She becomes ...

 See full summary »